There is currently no Snow Emergency in effect.

 Shovel your sidewalk, do not put carts on the street, and clear hydrants and storm drains

 • Shovel your sidewalk.
 Saint Paul City Ordinance requires snow and ice to be removed from sidewalks within 24 hours.
-Corner property owners must shovel curbs, walkways and crosswalks to the street.
+Corner property owners should shovel curbs, walkways and crosswalks to the street.

 • Do not push snow out into the streets.